StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Authentication

+#### API token

 By default, the CLI will authenticate using the API token that you provided when you saved the configuration.

+#### Service tokens

-You can also use the CLI to create one (more more) Service Token(s) to authenticate with the StackState API.
-The ServiceTokens can be used in for instance Continuous Integration scenarios where there is no real user doing the operations on the StackState instance.
+You can optionally use the CLI to create one or more service tokens to authenticate with the StackState base and admin APIs.
+For example, service tokens can be used in CI (Continuous Integration) scenarios where there is no real user doing the operations on the StackState instance.

-To create a Service Token, run the command below:
+To create a service token, run the command below:

 ```bash
 sts service-token create --name <NAME> --roles <ROLE(s)> [--expiration <yyyy-MM-dd>]
 ```

-This will create a new Service Token and print it.
+This will create a new service token and print it.
 The `--expiration` parameter is optional and can be used to set the expiration date of the Service Token.

 Once you have this, you can configure the CLI to use it: